 Best Hikes in Ireland in Summer

-👉 We love hiking on our travels – just take a look at some of the most unique hikes we’ve tackled around the world.
+👉 We love hiking on our travels – just take a look at some of the most unique hikes in the world we’ve tackled.

 Top Hikes to Consider:

 - Diamond Hill, Connemara National Park (Galway) – Moderate trail with sweeping views of mountains and the Atlantic coastline.
-Ideal for sunrise or sunset photography.
+Ideal for Irish summer sunrise or sunset photography.

-- Slieve League Cliffs (Donegal) – Challenging but rewarding; Europe’s highest sea cliffs offer dramatic views and fewer crowds than the Cliffs of Moher.
+- Slieve League Cliffs (Donegal) – Europe’s highest sea cliffs offer dramatic views and fewer crowds than the Cliffs of Moher.
 Plus, these Cliffs are higher than the famous Cliffs of Moher, so that’s bound to guarantee some pretty epic views!

-- Wicklow Way (Wicklow Mountains) – Long-distance trail through lush valleys, glacial lakes, and historic monastic ruins at Glendalough.
+- Wicklow Way (Wicklow Mountains) – We often come here for a camping trip in the summer in Ireland.
+Long-distance trails through lush valleys, glacial lakes, and historic monastic ruins at Glendalough.

 - The Burren, Co.
 Clare – Unique limestone terrain dotted with wildflowers and ancient ruins.
 Gentle walks and panoramic vistas make it perfect for Ireland in Summer.
-Given that Kate is from County Clare, we regularly take day trip hikes through the Burren – every Burren hike offers something new to discover.
+With Kate being from County Clare, we often return to The Burren for day-trip hikes, and somehow every visit reveals something new in this incredible landscape.

 - Doolin to Cliffs of Moher (Co.
 Clare) – Scenic coastal walk from the village of Doolin to the Cliffs of Moher, with wildflowers, dramatic cliff views, and plenty of photo opportunities along the Atlantic coastline – Our Full Guide.

-If you want a laugh, you can watch us take on this Doolin Hike – we make the mistakes so you don’t have to!
+If you want a laugh, you can watch us take on the Doolin to the Cliffs of Moher Hike – we make the mistakes so you don’t have to!

 - Mount Brandon, Dingle Peninsula (Kerry) – Tougher climb with exceptional coastal panoramas.
 Summer offers clearer skies and longer hiking windows.